Complete Guide on How To Read a Credit Report

 Phone Call 800-864-2978 Call 888-397-3742 Call 800-916-8800

-You should include documentation with your dispute including evidence showing there is an error, such as canceled checks proving you paid on time or an identity theft report filed with the police.
+You should include documentation with your dispute, including evidence that shows an error, such as canceled checks proving timely payment or an identity theft report filed with the police.

 The Fair Credit Reporting Act